react-web-apps/rwa-community/README.md

 Running code is the ultimate truth.
 You can learn best by actually doing it.
 Doing it alone is boring.
 Doing it with a helpful and welcoming community is fun.

-We would take projects where we gradually learn each group of related concepts and move to a higher level of complexity.
+Become contributors to [react-web-apps](https://github.com/react-web-apps) products and showcase your ability to world.

 You can highlight your contribution in the project repository to get a job of your dream or get suitable promotions in existing employment, or you can just contribute to the fun of learning.

+We would create projects where we gradually learn each group of related concepts and move to a higher level of complexity.

 # How do I get started?